pimcore/pimcore/doc/01_Getting_Started/00_Installation/01_Webserver_Installation.md

-# Pimcore Installation
+# Webserver Installation

-The following guide assumes you're using a typical LAMP environment, if you're using a different setup (eg. Nginx) or you're facing a problem, please visit the [Installation Guide](../23_Installation_and_Upgrade/README.md) section.
+The following guide assumes you're using a typical LAMP environment.
+If you're using a different setup (eg. Nginx) or you're facing a problem, please visit the [Installation Guide](../23_Installation_and_Upgrade/README.md) section.

 ## 1. System Requirements